The Architecture of Agency Volume 2 In Defense of Bayes

 The critique needs theories to be binary — flatly true or flatly false — so that any number strictly between zero and one marks a confusion.
 They are not binary.
 Newtonian mechanics is not false, full stop; it is valid to extraordinary accuracy within its domain and fails outside it.
 It was superseded by relativity and quantum mechanics, yet we still build bridges and fly spacecraft with it, and we are right to.
 A theory is contextually and approximately true — true given a domain, a scale, a tolerance — which is precisely the conditional structure that all truth turns out to have.
 “Is Newtonian mechanics true?” is not a well-formed yes-or-no question until the conditions are filled in.

 Once theories have scope, accuracy, and limits, there are graded facts about them to be uncertain of.
 My uncertainty about a theory is rarely uncertainty about a single bit; it is uncertainty about where its domain ends, how good its approximations are, which of its idealizations will crack first.
 Those are exactly the kinds of questions that admit degrees of belief, because they resolve piecewise against evidence.
-The binary picture of theories — the picture the critique borrows without argument — is the same absolutism about truth this volume rejected in its opening chapters, wearing a lab coat.
+The binary picture of theories — the picture the critique borrows without argument — repeats the absolutism about truth this volume rejected in its opening chapters.

 The Second Error: Probability In, Credence About